gilnam74/vex-sneppet/VEX-for-artists.md

 printf('position X = %s\n', point_position.x);
 ```

 Some parts of the code work once ("Hello, World!"), another was executed on every point.
-The parallel mode might be confusing even for experienced users,  You need to practice a lot and you will get it, or at least use to it!
+The parallel mode might be confusing even for experienced users.
+You need to practice a lot and you will get it.

+For now, just imagine your Attribute Wrangle as a node that runs the VEX code from the VEXpression window and doing required stuff with your points.

 ## Points
 #### Point concept